Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Results and Discussion

 The nominal values for the diamond lattice constant $a_{\text{C}}$ and the inter-planar spacings used here are \SI{3.5669\pm0.0001}{\angstrom} \cite{Saotome_1998} for $a_{\text{C}}$, \SI{1.2611}{\angstrom} for $d_{110}$, and \SI{0.8917}{\angstrom} for $d_{100}$ at \SI{300}{\kelvin}.
 Due to the cubic structure of the crystals, the lattice constant is equal in all crystallographic directions.
 The $d_{110}$ inter-planar distances are of most interest in this work, as it is through these planes that particles channel in CLSs; see \Cref{fig:Crystal_Regions}.
 In comparison, the $d_{100}$ inter-planar distances provide a measure of the axial expansion or contraction.

 Inter-planar distances were determined by projecting all atoms onto the $(1,1,0)$ and $(1,0,0)$ planes.
 Atoms belonging to each plane were grouped, and the plane positions were defined as the average coordinates of their constituent atoms.
-MBN Studio's comprehensive suite of analysis tools includes a dedicated option for performing such analysis.
 Inter-planar distances were calculated as the separation between successive plane positions and averaged over all planes of the same type within each crystal, yielding characteristic $d_{110}$ and $d_{100}$ values.
 To obtain statistically representative values, ensemble averages across all crystals of a given size and dopant concentration were taken.
 Relative changes in lattice constant and inter-planar distance, $\Delta a_{CB}/a_{\text{C}}$, $\Delta d_{110}/d_{110}$, and $\Delta d_{100}/d_{100}$, were also calculated, as these quantities are widely reported in the context of lattice expansion and crystal characterisation \cite{Brunet_1998, Connell_2015}.

 Vegard’s Law \cite{Vegard_1921} provides a useful point of comparison for the calculated lattice constants and inter-planar distances.
 This empirical relationship predicts a linear dependence of the lattice constant $a_{\text{AB}}$ on the dopant concentration $x$ for binary systems composed of two components, A and B, that share the same crystalline structure, and is given by \Cref{eqn:Vegards_Law}.
-For \CB~systems, its direct application is complicated by the fact that elemental boron does not naturally crystallise into a stable cubic structure.
+For \CB\ systems, its direct application is complicated by the fact that elemental boron does not naturally crystallise into a stable cubic structure.
 At room temperature, boron is most stable in the $\beta$-rhombohedral phase \cite{Hayami_2024}.
+In BDD, however, boron atoms act as substitutional impurities occupying carbon lattice sites.
+As a result, the lattice constant $a_{\text{B}}$ required for \Cref{eqn:Vegards_Law} cannot be defined in the same way as for conventional substitutional alloys such as \SiGe.
 To address this limitation, two modifications have been proposed: one based on covalent radii \cite{Brunet_1998} and another on atomic volumes \cite{Brazhkin_2006}.
 Both take the simplified form of \Cref{eqn:Modified_VL}: